-How InVision masters event marketing with EventGeek
+How InVision runs event marketing with EventGeek

-Design prototyping and collaboration leader InVision wants to change how we create and experience great design.
+InVision, the fast-growing collaborative design software platform, wants to change how we create and experience great design.

 Part of that goal is changing the event marketing game by crafting event experiences that live up to the expectations of InVision’s innovative and design-forward audience.